patrickmineault/codebook/tidy.md

 %autoreload 2
 ```

 Now, it will feel uncomfortable to move away from jupyter notebooks for some workflows.
-You might be used to writing small snippets of code and then interact with it immediately to see whether it works - moving the code to a module means you can't use in this very immediate fashion.
+You might be used to writing small snippets of code and then interact with it immediately to see whether it works - moving the code to a module means you can't use it in this very immediate fashion.
 We'll fix this discomfort later as we learn about [testing](testing).

 ### Refactor comfortably

 Refactoring and cleaning up a notebook can be a pain in the jupyter environment: moving a cell across several screens is a pain. [`jupytext` can seamlessly translate between a regular jupyter notebook and a markdown-based textual representation](https://jupytext.readthedocs.io/en/latest/).
 In my opinion, refactoring and moving cells around is far easier in the text representation.
 Checking in the jupytext representation of a notebook to source control also makes it easy to compare different versions of the same analysis.

 Move imports and function definitions to the top of your notebook.
 Look at Markdown headers and verify that they meaningfully summarize the analysis presented in that section.
 I find that it's better to write good headings and little long-form text at the start of an analysis, when the analysis still has a lot of room to shift, and to fill in the text later.
 Read the descriptions and check that they're up-to-date.
-Delete cells with obsolete analyses from the bottom of notebook - you can always recover them with source control if you're checked in the jupytext representation.
+Delete cells with obsolete analyses from the bottom of notebook - you can always recover them with source control if you've checked in the jupytext representation.

 ## Discussion